AVEVA/CONNECT-data-services-developer-docs/Documentation/Management/Account_Namespace.md

 string namespaceId
 ```

 The Id of the new `Namespace`.
-The Id can also be specified in the namespaceObj.
+The Id can also be specified in the namespace object.
 If it is omitted in both, the Id will be generated.

 ### Security